Vectorial1024/ExpressBusServices/README.md

 ## Extra Stop-Skipping Options: Service Level Self-Balancing

 When activated, buses will have a chance to immediately transfer themselves to the most in-demand section of the bus line, resuming from the relevant first-stop terminus, thereby skipping multiple stops at once (refer to https://github.com/Vectorial1024/ExpressBusServices/issues/12 for more info); this will be helpful when commuting patterns are asymmetric.

+## Extra Niche Options: Minibus Mode

+Minibuses are defined as buses where capacity is `<= 20`.

+When activated, minibuses will pay attention to the number of passengers boarding and alighting at the bus stop: if that number is `<= 5`, then the minibuses may wait less and depart earlier than usual, simulating the Hong Kong minibus situation.

 # Motivation